· 2 min read

 Commander Luis O. Rodriguez Elected to NSF Council of Public Health Consultants

-ANN ARBOR, Mich. – In a unanimous vote, the NSF International Council of Public Health Consultants (CPHC) has elected Luis O. Rodriguez, Commander of the U.S. Public Health Service, to a three-year term.
-The NSF CPHC is an independent council responsible for overseeing and ratifying NSF International’s consensus national standards.
+ANN ARBOR, Mich. – In a unanimous vote, the NSF Council of Public Health Consultants (CPHC) has elected Luis O. Rodriguez, Commander of the U.S. Public Health Service, to a three-year term.
+The NSF CPHC is an independent council responsible for overseeing and ratifying NSF’s consensus national standards.

 The NSF CPHC also helps establish operating philosophies and environmental health programs.
 Founded in 1946, the council comprises distinguished public health professionals from government, academia and associations with expertise in various aspects of environmental and public health.